 To determine if your child is musically ready, ask yourself this: Can he sing in tune and accurately match rhythms?
 If the answer is no, he will have to rely on others for feedback, which will slow down the learning process and cause him to focus on the mechanics (pressing the right buttons, counting numbers for rhythms, etc.) rather than the outcome (musical sound).
 But if your child can sing in tune and accurately match rhythms, he will be able to use his ears to determine if he is playing the right notes or not—a process that will lead to appropriate progress and a natural, musical approach to playing.

 Many children reach this stage between the ages of 4 and 6.
-If you need help determining musical readiness, The Music Class has a short assessment test you can use.
-You can also view these other blog posts with more information about musical milestones for infants and toddlers and for 3- to 5-year-olds.
+If you need help determining musical readiness, you can view these other blog posts with more information about musical milestones for infants and toddlers and for 3- to 5-year-olds.

 There’s no getting around it—learning to play an instrument requires practice.
 How much practice depends on the age of your child and the expectations of her teacher, but she should practice regularly–typically at least three days per week—to ensure continued progress.